MCSPenguin/CivCorp/ArticlesOfIncorporation.rst

 ********************************************************************************

 The business and affairs of this Corporation and the management shall be vested in a Board of Directors.
-Directors need not be stockholder of the corporation.
+Directors need not be a stockholder of the corporation.

 Adoption of Bylaws
 ********************************************************************************